 True gardeners rarely refer to soil as simply dirt.
 They understand the difference between the stuff you dig up in your backyard versus the “black gold” that consist of compost, manure, decomposed organic matter and millions of beneficial microbes that are actively at work underground.

 Fortunately, converting dirt to soil is an easy process.
 Within this context, understanding three commonly used gardening terms – texture, structure, and tilth – should help clear up one of the dirtier mysteries of gardening.

-In my North Carolina garden, (which was mostly clay) I usually find adding plenty of compost and aged manure do the trick.
+In my garden beds, (which natively is mostly clay) I usually find adding plenty of compost and aged manure do the trick.
 The compost is home made.
 However, the cow manure is another story.
-Since I live in a suburban neighborhood, a pasture of cows or stable of horses is not an option.
 Fortunately, composted manure is available by the bag at many garden centers and home improvement stores.

 When soil has good tilth, it drains well.
 It is loose enough to allow for adequate drainage, yet dense enough to retain moisture long enough for plant roots to utilize it.
 This is why garden soil should neither contain too much sand or too much clay.

 The key is to know from which extreme you are starting.
 If soil is too dense, then your action is to loosen it up by adding gritty organic material like composted bark.
 For soils that are too loose, you want to increase the water holding capacity.
 Sphagnum peat moss is an option for this.
 However, in either case, organic material continues to break down over time.
 Monitor your soil constantly, and amend when needed.